Submit your Annual Tax on Enveloped Dwellings return

-Your UTR number is made up of 10 or 13 digits.
-If it’s 13 digits only enter the last 10.
+Your Unique Taxpayer Reference is made up of 10 or 13 digits.
+If it’s 13 digits, only enter the last 10.

-To complete a chargeable return for ATED, you’ll also need the property’s:
+To complete a chargeable return for ATED through the online service, you’ll also need the property’s:

 - title number

-If your agency has more than one agent dealing with ATED, you’ll need to add administrators to your account in Government Gateway.
+If your agency has more than one agent dealing with ATED, you’ll need to add administrators to your agency’s account.